 Women’s voices remain underrepresented in the media, at conferences and at the boardroom table.
 Yet according to award-winning author, educator and women’s advocate Shari Graydon, there is hope - and that hope comes from her work in helping women to speak up.

-Addressing a crowd of close to 70 executives at a special event hosted by Odgers Berndtson in Toronto on April 26th, Shari drew on 30 years of experience in exploiting the media for issues of importance to her.
+At special events hosted by Odgers Berndtson across Canada in Toronto, Calgary, Vancouver and Ottawa, Shari drew on 30 years of experience in exploiting the media for issues of importance to her.
 Founder of Informed Opinions and ExpertWomen.ca, Shari notes that women have been socialized to avoid promoting themselves or claiming their capabilities.
 But rather than downplaying their value, Ms. Graydon argues that women need to make themselves more visible in the workplace and the public sphere.
 She shared these six strategies for empowering women to be seen and heard:

 1: Buy yourself some time.
 When a request to speak at a conference or in the media comes up, you may be tempted to say that you’re not the best person to comment.
 But there really is no best person.
 Instead of opting out, say that you’re in the middle of something and will call them back.
 Take ten minutes to decide how you want to position the issue, and then call them back.
 Don’t worry that your response may not be exactly what that journalist or conference organizer is looking for.
 Know that your unique point of view matters.